 Earnings (Loss) per Share-Basic earnings (loss) per share is computed using the weighted-average number of common shares outstanding during the period.
 Diluted earnings (loss) per share are computed using the weighted-average number of common shares and dilutive potential common shares outstanding during the period.
 Dilutive potential common shares primarily consist of stock options and restricted stock units issued to employees and warrants to purchase Common Stock of the Company.
-All outstanding stock options, restricted stock units and warrants for the three months ended December 31, 2014 and 2013 have been excluded from the calculation of Diluted earnings (loss) per share due to their anti-dilutive effect.
+All outstanding stock options, restricted stock units and warrants for the three and nine months ended June 30, 2015 and 2014 have been excluded from the calculation of Diluted earnings (loss) per share due to their anti-dilutive effect.

 Stock-Based Compensation-The Company accounts for share-based compensation arrangements in accordance with FASB ASC 718, which requires the measurement and recognition of compensation expense for all share-based payment awards to be based on estimated fair values.
 The Company uses the Black-Scholes option valuation model to estimate the fair value of its stock options at the date of grant.
 The Black-Scholes option valuation model requires the input of subjective assumptions to calculate the value of stock options.
 The Company uses historical data and other information to estimate the expected price volatility and the expected forfeiture rate.
+For performance-based stock awards, the value of the awards is measured at the grant date.
+Expense is recognized over the vesting period, commencing at the time the Company determines the achievement of such performance conditions is probable.
+This determination requires significant judgment by management.

 Derivative Assets and Liabilities - The Company accounts for warrants and other derivative financial instruments as either equity or assets/liabilities based upon the characteristics and provisions of each instrument.
-Warrants classified as equity are recorded as additional paid-in capital on the Company's Consolidated Balance Sheet and no further adjustments to their valuation are made.
+Warrants classified as equity are recorded as additional paid-in capital on the Company's Consolidated Balance Sheet.
 Some of the Company's warrants were determined to be ineligible for equity classification because of provisions that may result in an adjustment to their exercise price.
 Warrants classified as derivative liabilities and other derivative financial instruments that require separate accounting as assets or liabilities are recorded on the Company's Consolidated Balance Sheet at their fair value on the date of issuance and are revalued on each subsequent balance sheet date until such instruments are exercised or expire, with any changes in the fair value between reporting periods recorded as other income or expense.
 The Company estimates the fair value of these assets/liabilities using option pricing models that are based on the individual characteristics of the warrants or instruments on the valuation date, as well as assumptions for expected volatility, expected life and risk-free interest rate.